 - Try reaching another ATC facility on 121.5 (guard frequency).
 Transmit “Any station, your callsign, looking for name of ATC facility you are trying to reach” Alternatively you can transmit “In the blind your message, in the blind”.
 While “in the blind” is not something commonly heard on the radio, if an ATC facility hears it on guard or any other frequency they should know you are transmitting blindly hoping someone hears you, but you do not have two-way radio comms with any facility currently.
 “In the blind” does not refer to you being in IMC.

 - If you establish contact with another aircraft you can ask them to relay your callsign to ATC and have them give you a new frequency to try.

 - Squawk 7600, continue listening, disable squelch, you may be able to receive and not transmit, perhaps you will be able to follow instructions or acknowledge instructions with an IDENT.

 - Try listening for ATC over VOR frequencies (using your NAV radio).
 They may try to relay instructions to you via a nearby VOR frequency.

 - You are flying east from MLD Malad City VOR direct Kemmerer Muni (EMM).
 You were assigned 9,000′ and told to expect 11,000′ in 10 minutes.
 Your filed ETA at EMM is 1519.
 The time now is 1442 and you experience two-way radio failure.
 You had filed MLD to GEGME then EMM.

-- In this case we need to immediately determine our altitude we need to be at.
-We use AME (assigned, minimum altitude for IFR operations, or expected), and we chose the highest of the three to fly until we arrive at an approach which would allow us to descend lower.
-In this case our altitude will need to be 13,000′ as that is the lowest IFR altitude to fly east bound off route (OROCA).
+- In this case we need to immediately determine the altitude we need to be at.
+We use AME (assigned, minimum altitude for IFR operations, or expected), and we chose the highest of the three to fly until we arrive at an approach that would allow us to descend lower.
+In this case our altitude will need to be 13,000′ as that is the lowest IFR altitude to fly eastbound off route (OROCA).